k-vyn/framer-ios-kit/README.md

 ![](https://dl.dropboxusercontent.com/u/143270556/ioskit/keyboard.png)

 The keyboard is a fully rendered component that mimics the native iOS keyboard.
 It'll adapt to all devices.
-(Not currently supported on iPad Pro)

 ####Properties
 - **returnText** *String* <br> Overrides the text on the return button.